phillycocoa/website/content/meeting-agenda.md

 ### Flutter - Zachary Russell
 Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

-Zac Russell gives us an intro into Flutter and how he is making cross platform apps with it.
+Zachary gives us an intro into Flutter and how he is making cross platform apps with it.

 ## Sponsor: Twilio